ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 Users often wish to search for the "most recent" version, or the greatest version, of a label.
 Unlike searches for a specific version, label owners regularly verify that the greatest version is correctly represented in the log.
-This enables a simpler, more efficient approach to searching.
+This enables a more efficient approach to searching.

 {{distinguished-log-entries}} defines the
 concept of a distinguished log entry, which is any log entry that label owners